alaouy/YouTube/README.md

 ```

 ## Format of returned data
-The returnd json is decoded as PHP objects (not Array).
+The returned json is decoded as PHP objects (not Array).
 Please read the ["Reference" section](https://developers.google.com/youtube/v3/docs/) of the Official API doc.